JuliaDynamics/ABMFrameworksComparison/README.md

 cd ABM_Framework_Comparisons
 ```

-If you are on WSL make sure that you move to a folder inside the subsystem before running this commands.
+If you are using WSL make sure that you move to a folder inside the subsystem before running this commands.

 ## Contributions from other Frameworks